AdobeDocs/workfront.en/help/reports-and-dashboards/reports/report-usage/understand-how-organize-reports-dashboard.md

 ## Access dashboard information in a report list

-You can see whether a report is added to a dashboard in `Adobe Workfront`.
+You can see whether a report is added to a dashboard in Adobe Workfront.
 This might be useful when deciding which reports you can keep and which can be deleted from the system.
 If reports are on dashboards, users might still be relying on them.
 We recommend not deleting reports that are listed on dashboards that users are using.
 For more information about adding reports to dashboards, see the article [Add a report to a dashboard](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/add-report-dashboard.md).

 You can see whether a report is added to a dashboard by doing one of the following: